adititiwari19/360-Degree-Video-Object-Detection-based-on-YOLO-/README.md

-## A 360-Degree Video Analytics Service for In-Classroom Firefighter Training
+## Object Detection system based on YOLO for 360-Degree Video Analytics